Without our prior approval,

 Withdraw approval of non-lawyer manager

 Non-lawyers are allowed to be managers or owners of the firms we regulate.
 However, the firm must first obtain our approval.
-We only approve if we are satisfied that the proposed manager or owner and the firm meet certain criteria, set out in regulation 5 of the SRA Recognised Bodies Regulations 2011.
+We only approve if we are satisfied that the proposed manager or owner and the firm meet certain criteria, set out in rule 13 of the SRA Authorisation of Firm Rules.
 If we decide to withdraw approval, we may publish this decision.

 Authorisation revoked – recognised sole practitioner